My Chemical Romance: Style and classification

-Albums

-The band's debut album, features a raw sound that has guitar riffs, very energetic vocals and sometimes screaming.
-The album has been described as emo, post-hardcore, alternative rock, screamo, punk rock, gothic rock, pop punk, and garage punk, with influences from hardcore punk and heavy metal.

-Three Cheers for Sweet Revenge was described as alternative rock, emo, pop punk, post-hardcore, and punk rock.
+The band's debut album I Brought You My Bullets, You Brought Me Your Love exhibits a raw sound featuring fast guitar riffs, highly energetic vocals and occasional screaming.
+The album has been compared to the works of Thursday and has been described as emo, post-hardcore, screamo, punk rock, gothic rock, pop-punk, and garage punk, with influences from hardcore punk and heavy metal.
+The band's following album, Three Cheers for Sweet Revenge features "hyper" instrumentation and "furious immediacy", and was described as alternative rock, emo, pop-punk, post-hardcore, punk rock, and pop rock.

-The band's third album, The Black Parade, has been described as alternative rock, emo, pop punk, post-hardcore, punk rock, and hard rock, with influences from 1970s classic rock, glam rock, pop, and gothic rock.

-The band's fourth album, Danger Days: The True Lives of the Fabulous Killjoys, integrated elements of power pop, pop rock, and electronic rock into their sound.
+The band's third album, The Black Parade, has been called an "old-fashioned concept album", featuring "pummeling riffs and soaring guitar solos".
+It has been "described as alternative rock, emo, pop-punk, progressive rock, post-hardcore, punk rock, and hard rock, with influences from 1970s classic rock, glam rock, pop, and gothic rock.
+The band's fourth album, Danger Days: The True Lives of the Fabulous Killjoys, integrated elements of power pop, psychedelic rock, proto-punk, pop rock, and electronic rock into their sound.

 Influences

 Gerard Way said to Rolling Stone, "we love bands like Queen, where it's huge and majestic, but also bands like Black Flag and the Misfits, who would go absolutely crazy."
-Way has stated that the band is heavily influenced by Queen, Misfits, Black Flag, Iron Maiden, the Cure, Joy Division, Bauhaus, Siouxsie and the Banshees, the Smiths and Morrissey.
-Way has also said that his band patterns their career after that of the Smashing Pumpkins, another band they admire.
-Frank Iero cites the punk band Lifetime as a big influence.
+Way has stated that the band is heavily influenced by Queen, Ink & Dagger, Circle Jerks, Stiffs, Inc., the Damned, Iron Maiden, Misfits, Black Flag, At the Gates, Descendents, Pantera, Van Halen, the Cure, Joy Division, Bauhaus, Siouxsie and the Banshees, the Smiths, Morrissey, and Thursday.
+The Smashing Pumpkins also impacted the band's trajectory, with Way stating that My Chemical Romance has patterned their career after the Pumpkins'.
+Toro cited the influence of Green Day's American Idiot upon The Black Parade.

+In a 2007 issue of Kerrang!, when asked to list the songs that influenced the band's music the most, they listed Taking Back Sunday's "MakeDamnSure", Say Anything's "Alive with the Glory of Love", Thursday's "Understanding in a Car Crash", Kill Hannah's "Lips like Morphine", Black Flag's "Nervous Breakdown", the Misfit's "Dust to Dust", the Bled's "You Know Whose Seatbelt", Killswitch Engage's "Fixation of Darkness", Idlewild's "Love Steals Us from Loneliness", Alkaline Trio's "Radio", Thrice's "Red Sky", Denali's "Surface", Soilwork's "Bastard Chain" and Helloween's "Twilight of the Gods".
+Frank Iero's guitar work draws from Sonic Youth guitarist Thurston Moore and Jack White, while Ray Toro cites Megadeth, Metallica, Pantera, and Iron Maiden as influences.
 My Chemical Romance's other influences include the Stooges, Ramones, Sex Pistols, the Clash, Minor Threat, Nirvana, and Operation Ivy.
 They also have noted that their lives, childhoods, books they've read and movies they've seen have influenced their music.

-Legacy